dyskette/seneca/README.md

 ## Requirements

 For installation:
+- gcc
+- python3
+- pygobject-3.0
+- webkit2gtk-web-extension-4.0
 - meson
 - glib-compile-schemas

 For running:
-- Python 3
+- python3
-- GTK+ 3
+- python3-gobject
-- WebKit2
+- python3-lxml
-- lxml2
+- webkit2gtk

 ## License

 This software is under the GPLv3.
-See LICENSE.
+See [COPYING](COPYING).